Veon (company): 2009–2016

 Under CEO Alexander Izosimov, VimpelCom acquired Orascom Telecom and Wind from Naguib Sawiris in 2011.
-After a number of acquisitions, as of 31 December 2011, VimpelCom had 205 million customers across 20 countries, and by 2012 it was the 13th largest mobile network operator in the world by number of subscribers.
-The company switched its listing from the NYSE Euronext to the NASDAQ on 10 September 2013.
+After a number of acquisitions, as of 31 December 2011 VimpelCom had 205 million customers across 20 countries, and by 2012 it was the 13th-largest mobile network operator in the world by number of subscribers.
+The company switched its listing from the NYSE Euronext to the Nasdaq on 10 September 2013.
 It sold its majority stake in Wind Mobile to Globalive in 2014 for US$272 million.
-In 2015 the government of Algeria bought VimpelCom's 51% stake in Djezzy for $2.6 billion.
-VimpelCom's revenue was $9.78 billion in 2016, while assets were $33.85 billion.
+In 2015, the government of Algeria acquired VimpelCom's 51% stake in Djezzy for US$2.6 billion.

+Between 2006 and 2012, VimpelCom and its Uzbek subsidiary Unitel made more than US$114 million in bribery payments in connection with entering and continuing to operate in the Uzbek telecommunications market.
+U.S. prosecutors later identified the recipient as Gulnara Karimova, daughter of former Uzbek president Islam Karimov.
+The investigations also concerned VimpelCom's prior dealings with Takilant Ltd.

+In February 2016, VimpelCom reached resolutions with the U.S. Securities and Exchange Commission, the United States Department of Justice and Dutch authorities over violations related to its business in Uzbekistan.
+VimpelCom paid approximately US$795 million in fines and disgorgement, while Unitel entered a guilty plea in the United States.
+The resolutions also required VimpelCom to retain an independent compliance monitor for three years to assess its compliance program, internal accounting controls, recordkeeping and financial reporting procedures.

+VimpelCom reported revenue of US$9.78 billion in 2016, while its assets were reported at US$33.85 billion.